Resin Cure Times guide: How Long To Dry [2025]

 The exact curing time can vary depending on things such as the intensity of the UV light source, the thickness of the resin layer, and the specific brand and formulation of UV resin.

-In many cases, UV resin can cure within 1 to 5 minutes when exposed to a UV lamp or direct sunlight.
-Some UV resins are designed to cure quickly to facilitate rapid production in applications like jewelry making, fly tying, or small craft projects.
+In many cases, UV resin can cure within 1 to 5 minutes when using a UV lamp or direct sunlight.
+Some UV resins are designed to cure quickly when making small things like jewelry making, fly tying, or small craft projects.

-For more different types of resins, see our guide on the types of resin that are available and what they can be used for.
+For more different types of resins, see this guide on the types of resin that are available and what they can be used for.

-Its rapid curing time, often within minutes, makes it a popular choice for various applications, including jewelry making, 3D printing, and model building.
+Its rapid curing time, often within minutes, makes it a good choice for making things like jewelry, small 3D printing, and model building.

 I made this pendant and it cured in under 3 minutes.